Alecktos/me-mover/README.md

 # episode-mover

-Python application for moving TV-show episodes in a specific folder into a three structure.
+Python application for moving TV-show episodes in a specific folder into a tree structure.

 file names needs to be specified with S01E05 to be moved correctly.
 The files will be moved to [specified root directory]/[show name]/[season folder]